phenotypic/Enigma-Simulator/README.md

 #### 2. Find Ring Settings

-Using the top N best rotor and rotor positions, we try all possible combinations of ring settings on the middle and rightmost rotor (keeping the leftmost rotor set to `1`).
-The rotors must stay registered with the recovered indicator setting, so as each ring is moved, the trial rotor position for that rotor is moved in the same direction.
-We store the highest ranking candidate for the next step.
+Next, using the top N rotor and position combinations, we test all possible ring settings for the middle and rightmost rotors (keeping the leftmost rotor at `1`).
+As each ring is moved, we adjust the corresponding rotor position accordingly.
+The best candidate is stored for the next step.

 ```
 TLMKPKCBVKCKUHSXHWVHETAQSVJOTCCNMFCHGBESBHQNKEKSPSHEYTDLCGINRITPZEATVIVIKMSKALMWGFFUDNGKAVHEVIWISMFCHINHELDUHIILCBCDEAINAZEKNVNIGEPBVAWFMEPSOFSAKWHABECJSKALCBSPKXRILBEJBENKWMFBUSTKAEGIRDBDSLUVKHIGPVPMVSDEISOYDTEWBULOATXECEFZINGOAVHJQNTBXMPBCINEFNVKZIAAFWGSKLNYCLNDLYETFMIFINTHKRMHEDFWEDUEMTNBTUQFDIVISDIAAMXUZAVXMOXFPGVNZCYNABUIIVNVHFVVPSHPFLINGFPDVHHFNQREWVMVHEQZNQTIKNCLNMFCNICGSSHUNOIEVXQPQKUGJFNNKZVFVPIKICPBSUWKEISUCHFSFGFLBPPPKBOLUVTOCZZOFEDCHDYQSVFFDKAUMDEMPVIYPPUCQFDYBENVVIKNIQEFBBWEPGUYODBOSYINNAPRIVGFQKYZAFNVFDWBTCKSCBIREBTCELVAIVSNDAQYXYWESKEUSNSEQCRITERKUNLBDIGUWRXROWDS